stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/01-review-the-intial-project.md

-# Review the base structure of the application

 For your convenience, this scenario has been created with a base project using the Java programming language and the Apache Maven build tool.

 Initially, the project is almost empty and doesn't do anything.
 Start by reviewing the content by executing a ``tree``{{execute}} in your terminal.